abgroen/abgroen/content/home/experience.md

   date_start = "2016-09-01"
   date_end = "2019-06-01"
   description = """
   I taught for five semesters in four different subjects.
-The first in 16 years to achieve such constistency and variation.
+I was the first in 16 years to achieve such constistency and variation in my teaching.
 Examples are theory of science, methodology and public policy.
   """

 +++